My experience of embarking on a PhD journey was both challenging and transformative.

 Challenging because I had to cope with difficult intellectual and emotional demands while navigating through complex research problems and moving beyond known boundaries of current literature to develop my original contributions of knowledge.
 Due to the length and nature of this rigorous academic demand, it was intellectually tiring and emotionally draining, which put my resilience and perseverance to an acid test.

 Despite these challenges, my PhD journey was deeply transformative.
-Based on this experience, I argue why my article is titled, Transformative Phdsynthesis in Part 4 🤭.
+Based on this experience, I argue why my article is titled, Transformative Phdsynthesis Part 3 🤭.
 A PhD leads to a remarkable achievement not only in terms of academic scholarship but also in terms of developing personal growth and significant soft skills (e.g., critical thinking, problem-solving skills, resilience, and adaptability).
 I realised how resilient I was in navigating the rigorous academic journey and appreciated that I was able to complete it.
 Now, I have developed a profound respect and admiration for those who have completed their PhD – not because I have done it but because I understand the profound transformation it entails.

 In pursuing PhD, I realised that identifying challenges was one thing but understanding how to mitigate those challenges was quite another.
 That is why, I was very cautious in balancing my area of control, out of my control, and the area of influence (see Figure below).